fstark/portal/docs/README.md

 # General

 There is a [Wikipedia page](https://en.wikipedia.org/wiki/Portal_(computer)) of questionable accuracy.
-No, the Portal was not running Prolog, but Prologue.
+No, the Portal was not running Prolog as an operating system.

 # Marketing